 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In Texas, the SHIP is called the Health Information Counseling and Advocacy Program (HICAP) in partnership with the Texas Department of Health and Human Services.
+In Texas, the SHIP is called the Health Information Counseling and Advocacy Program (HICAP).

 Health Information Counseling and Advocacy Program (HICAP) is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.